PicklesIIDX/git-hooks/README.md

 This runs dotnet tests for a given solution.

 ### `hook-vars.test-solution-directory`
+A git config variable.
 The absolute path to the directory that stores either:
 - the solution directory that contains one or more test projects
 - the project directory for a test project